seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 With caution that the Florentine will move us
 For speedy aid; wherein our dearest friend
 Prejudicates the business and would seem
-To have us make denial.
+To have us make denial. ...

 **First Lord**
+...
 His love and wisdom,
 Approved so to your majesty, may plead
-For amplest credence.
+For amplest credence. ...

 **KING**
+...
 He hath arm'd our answer,
 And Florence is denied before he comes:
 Yet, for our gentlemen that mean to see
 The Tuscan service, freely have they leave
-To stand on either part.
+To stand on either part. ...

 **Second Lord**
+...
 It well may serve
 A nursery to our gentry, who are sick
-For breathing and exploit.
+For breathing and exploit. ...

+**KING**
+...
+What's he comes here?

 *Enter BERTRAM, LAFEU, and PAROLLES*

+**First Lord**
+It is the Count Rousillon, my good lord,
+Young Bertram. ...

 **KING**
+...
 Youth, thou bear'st thy father's face;
 Frank nature, rather curious than in haste,
 Hath well composed thee.
 Thy father's moral parts
 Mayst thou inherit too!
 Welcome to Paris.